chouzar/chip/test/guides/as-subject-index.md

 }
 ```

-Of course, this ability to directly reference subjects is not very useful without a supervision tree, because if the subject dies we can no longer send messages to it.
-Check the [supervision guideline](as-part-of-supervisor.html) for more.
+Of course, if our sessions die we can no longer reference them through the index.
+For process restart strategies check the [supervision guideline](as-part-of-supervisor.html).